Have you ever wondered how and why cats purr?

 Not All Cat Purrs Are Created Equal

-Domestic cats (Felis catus) purr, but big cats (Panthera) do not technically “purr” – at least not by using the same mechanism as domesticated house cats.
+Manipulation of the vocal cords produces the different vocalizations that cats all around the world can create.
+But a purr is a bit different, depending on the species.
+Domestic cats (Felis catus) purr, but Big Cats (Genus Panthera) do not technically “purr”. – At least not by using the same mechanism as house cats.
 A 2002 study in Mammal Review reported that true purring is only seen in the scientific families of Viverridae and Felidae.
-The mechanism varies with the species.
-For the most part, it’s the domestic cat that produces the purring sound in its true form.
-Larger cats (lions, caracal, serval, puma, ocelot, cheetah, leopards) do purr, but it’s not a “true” purr (But don’t tell the big cats that!).
+The mechanism varies with each species.
+For the most part, it’s the semi-domestic cat (your cat at home) that produces the purring sound in its true form.
+Wild cats (lions, caracal, serval, puma, ocelot, cheetah, leopards) do purr, but it’s not a “true” purr .
+(But don’t tell the big cats that!)

 Why Cats Purr

 No one really knows exactly why cats purr.
-It could be for social reasons — to get the attention of their human, to create a bond with their offspring or their mother.
-Some research suggests that purring also has restorative properties for healing and reducing stress.
+It could be for social reasons — to get the attention of their human or to create a bond with their offspring or their mother.
+Research suggests that purring also has restorative properties for healing and reducing stress.
 Scientists have proposed that when a cat purrs while in distress, pain, or giving birth, they are purring to trigger the brain to release pain killing hormones.
 This may be related to healing.
-Some scientists say that cats purr to manipulate their humans or their environment.
+Some scientists say that cats might even purr to manipulate their humans or their environment.

 Added to the basic 25 Hz purr is an overlay of a high-frequency cry-meow that humans perceive as somewhat obnoxious.
 Cats apparently learn to do this to get people to feed them sooner.